 Is a hybrid vehicle right for me?

-Hybrids are designed with short or low-speed journeys in mind, so if you regularly travel long distance and/or at high speed, a hybrid car may not be the right choice for you.
+Hybrids are designed with short or low-speed journeys in mind, so if you regularly travel long distances and/or at high speeds, a hybrid car may not be the right choice for you.

 For more information on purchasing, running and maintaining a hybrid vehicle, talk to an expert today.